nancchan/saas-customer-onboarding-business-systems/documentation/problem_statement.md

 * Data or system issues can be investigated and documented.
 * Testing can confirm whether the implementation meets the expected business outcomes.

-Objective
+## Objective

 The objective of this project is to demonstrate how business requirements can be translated into processes, data preparation, CRM configuration, reporting, testing, and troubleshooting activities.

-Expected Business Outcome
+## Expected Business Outcome

 The expected outcome is a more consistent customer onboarding workflow in which customer information can move from initial requirements through CRM processing, validation, reporting, and issue resolution with clear documentation and traceability.

-Business Analysis Connection
+## Business Analysis Connection

 The problem statement provides the starting point for the project:

-Business Problem → Requirements → Process → Data → CRM → Validation → Reporting → Troubleshooting → Handoff
+Business Problem → Requirements → Process